RDFBones/RDFBones-O/docs/userguide/userguide_main.rst

 RDFBones network graphs
 -------------------------

 Network graphs describe the information of a semantic data in a visual form, rather than the text-based form RDF data usually employs.
-RDFBones network graphs are saved in a specific file format, namely _Scalable Vector Graphics_ (SVG).
+RDFBones network graphs are saved in a specific file format, namely *Scalable Vector Graphics* (SVG).
 RDFBones' svg files should only be opened with programs that allow for the use of tabs in svg files.
-This is currently _not_ the case with most web browsers and many pre-installed iamge viewing applications.
-We recommend using the free, open source browser application [diagrams.net](https://app.diagrams.net/), also known as draw.io, and which can also be [installed locally as an app](https://www.drawio.com/).
+This is currently *not* the case with most web browsers and many pre-installed iamge viewing applications.
+We recommend using the free, open source browser application `app.diagrams.net <https://app.diagrams.net/>`_, also known as draw.io, and which can also be `installed locally as an app <https://www.drawio.com/>`_.

 +++++++++++++++++++++++++++++++++++++++